newaetech/chipwhisperer-tutorials/Fault_5-RSA_Fault_Attack-OPENADC-CWLITEARM.rst

 \|00\|01\|ff...\|00\|hash\_prefix\|message\_hash\|

-Here, the ff... part is a string of ff bytes long enough to make the size of the padded message the same as n, while hash\_prefix is an identifier number for the hash algorithm used on message\_hash.
+Here, the ff... part is a string of ff bytes long enough to make the size of the padded message the same as N, while hash\_prefix is an identifier number for the hash algorithm used on message\_hash.
 In our case, SHA256 has the hash prefix ``3031300d060960864801650304020105000420``.